There are several things to think about when you buy a new replacement furnace:

 - Do you have anyone in the home with respiratory issues?

-The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
+The furnace efficiency rating helps establish how much energy you will need to heat your home and, essentially, how much it will cost you.
 Basically, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will provide compared to the amount of energy required to produce the heat.
-For instance, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
+For example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.